Key takeaways:

 Internet Corporation for Assigned Names and Numbers (ICANN)

-ICANN is a global non-profit that helps keep the Internet stable and secure by managing important databases for domain names and IP addresses.
+ICANN is a global nonprofit that helps keep the internet stable and secure by managing top-level domains and IP addresses databases.
 It also sets rules for how domain names are given out and helps settle disagreements.

 Internet Assigned Numbers Authority (IANA)

-IANA is a department of ICANN responsible for the global coordination of Internet Protocol (IP) addressing systems, the management of the DNS root zone (which contains the TLDs), and other Internet Protocol-related symbols and numbers.
-IANA handles the day-to-day operational aspects of managing the Internet’s unique identifiers.
+IANA is a department of ICANN responsible for the global coordination of IP addressing systems, the management of the DNS root zone (which contains the TLDs), and other Internet Protocol-related symbols and numbers.
+IANA handles the day-to-day operational aspects of managing the internet’s unique identifiers.

 Domain registries vs. registrars